andrekorol/Miscellaneous/README.md

 # Programming
-This is where I put everything I'm doing through my recent programming courses.
+This is where I put everything I'm doing through programming courses and programming.